ubergarm/r1-ktransformers-guide/README.md

 cd ../..

 # there is a *HARD RUNTIME REQUIREMENT* on at least a single *CUDA* GPU w/ 16GB VRAM or more
-# might be able to prepend `MAX_JOBS=8 uv pip ...` or some way to speed it up a bit?
-uv pip install flash_attn --no-build-isolation
+MAX_JOBS=4 uv pip install flash_attn --no-build-isolation

 # ONLY IF you have Intel dual socket and >1TB RAM to hold 2x copies of entire model in RAM (one copy per socket)
 # Dual socket AMD EPYC NPS0 probably makes this not needed?
 # $ export USE_NUMA=1

 # finally do the real build
-KTRANSFORMERS_FORCE_BUILD=TRUE uv pip install . --no-build-isolation
+MAX_JOBS=4 KTRANSFORMERS_FORCE_BUILD=TRUE uv pip install . --no-build-isolation

 # DONE, Continue below!